 Main page content

-"Welcome to the University of Washington Tacoma’s Social Work and Criminal Justice Program!
-Whether you are pursuing a BASW, MSW or BA in Criminal Justice, you will find excellent opportunities for academic and professional growth.
-Our accomplished faculty and staff are invested in your success."
+"Welcome to the University of Washington Tacoma's School of Social Work and Criminal Justice, where student success is our top priority!
+Whether pursuing an undergraduate degree in social welfare or criminal justice, or a graduate degree in social work, you will find excellent opportunities for academic and professional growth.
+Our accomplished faculty and staff are committed to your success.

 Affirming Social Justice

 The social work and criminal justice faculty and staff are committed to social justice as the foundation for engaging with our students, one another, and the communities we serve.